9/26/2023 Preorder Shipment Update:

 Unlike other companies that sell to the USA, we are located in the USA.
 These companies list at a lower cost, but the price does not include shipping/tariffs into the USA and they do not allow returns (we certainly do) and have no warranty support in the USA.
 We don't price match non-USA based retailers.

-This is the newest version with new font on adjustment dial, improved de-clumper, improved upper burr carrier, updated burr screws, and burr seals.
+This is the newest version with new font on adjustment dial, metal dial indicator, improved de-clumper, improved upper burr carrier, updated burr screws, and burr seals.
 For a simpler design with less potential points of failure, the newest version we are selling has an updated switch that no longer needs a circuit board.
 The switch is more manual and does not have auto stop feature after 45 seconds.
-Some companies are calling this v4, but v3 is really the same thing.

 Stop wasting coffee due to retention purging!